Courses may still be added prior to the end of the first week. After the first week, students must obtain the instructor’s approval to add a course.

 Payment of Tuition

 Students may pay in full or spread their (remaining) costs over the semester by enrolling in a 5-installment payment plan.
 The 1st installment, including the $30 payment plan fee, is due at the time of registration.
-Cash, checks, MasterCard, Visa, and Discover are accepted; credit card payments for remaining payment plan installments may be made online via MaineStreet.
+As of July 20, 2020 UMA will no longer process credit card payments for tuition and fees at any business office or over the phone.
+Cash and checks are accepted.
+MasterCard, Visa, American Express, and Discover are accepted through MaineStreet with a 2.85% convenience fee.

 Named Scholarships: Most named scholarships are awarded in the spring and payable the following fall.
 Specific information about these scholarships and application procedures is made available shortly after the start of the spring semester.
 Applications are generally due March 1.